 Procedure:

 Recruit 4- to 6-year-old children who have normal vision and hearing.
-For the purposes of this demonstration, only one child is tested.
+For the purposes of this demonstration, only two children are tested (one for each condition).
 Larger sample sizes are recommended when conducting any experiments.

 Gather the necessary materials.